SHoogland/timmerdorp-app-2018/README.md

 # Timmerdorp-app-2018
-The ionic app used in 2018 and 2019
+The ionic app used since 2018

 A partially working version for the web: https://timmerdorp-app.netlify.com